kaminskypavel/cortx-js-sdk/example/README.md

 ## CORTX-JS-SDK examples

+#### how to run examples

-to run the example first install all dependencies
+- install all dependencies

 ```
  1. yarn install (parent folder)
  2. yarn install (examples folder)
 ```

+- copy `.env.sample` file to `.env`

+- enter your s3 credentials and an endpoint

-then run a specific example , i.e :
+- run a specific example , i.e :

 ```
- yarn listObjects
+ yarn run listObjects
 ```